This post may contain affiliate links. See our affiliate disclosure for more.

 5 Things to consider when deciding on the best printer for you

-This all boils down to the age-old question.
-Which is better for your needs?
+So which one is the best printer for graphic designers?
+That boils down to the age-old question.
+Which is best for your needs?
 Is it the inkjet printer or the laser printer?
-Here are the key considerations when deciding for the best printer for graphic design.
+Large format or compact?
+Budget or top-of-the-line?
+Here are some of the key considerations when making your choice.

-Purchase Cost: An inkjet may be cheaper to acquire in comparison to a laser printer.
+Purchase Cost: An inkjet may be cheaper upfront in comparison to a laser printer.
 However, the total lifecycle costs including costs of operation are actually higher.

 Type of documents: Laser printers are known for producing better-written documents than photos and graphics.
 The opposite is true for inkjets.
 However, the organization you are working in also matters.
 If it is a startup or you’re working from home, the laser printer will offer more value in comparison to an inkjet.

-Durability: Laser printers are known to be the trooper between the two types.
-They can take a beating and still churn out quality work, whereas an inkjet will require some forms of maintenance.
+Durability: Between the two types, laser printers are known to be much more sturdy.
+They can take a beating and still churn out quality work, whereas an inkjet will require more maintenance.

-Choosing the best printer for graphic design isn’t just a matter of thinking about the here and now.
+Looking at the best printers for graphic designers isn’t just a matter of thinking about the here and now.
 Yes, you need a printer to fulfill orders and get the business running.
 However, a printer is a long-term commitment.

 Don’t pick something that will fulfill your needs now and then be a problem down the road, or will struggle to fulfill your work needs.
-You will be forced to get another one.
+You’ll wind up spending more when you have to upgrade.

-When it comes to picking the best printer for graphic design, anticipate what your needs will be a year or two down the line.
+When it comes to picking the best printers for graphic designers, anticipate what your needs will be a year or two down the line.
 Do you just want to print logos, or are you also looking at expanding into other areas of graphics?

-From here, you can then combine your choice with your financial objectives on operational costs, and pick your personal best printer for graphic design that will work for you for years to come.
+Pair the answer to that question with your financial objectives on operational costs, and pick the printer that will work best for you for years to come.

 Keep the conversation going...